Parliamentary.ai

 Local Design Standards and Permitted Development:

-Local authorities gain the power to set and apply local design standards to permitted development applications.
-They can refuse applications deemed detrimental to individual or community health and wellbeing.
+Local authorities gain the power to set their own design standards for permitted development and to refuse applications deemed detrimental to individual or community health and wellbeing.

 Time Limits for Major Housing Schemes:

-Planning permission for major housing schemes will be granted with a condition that construction must begin within two years of permission being granted.
-The Secretary of State will define "major housing scheme" through regulations.
+Planning permission for major housing schemes will be conditional upon construction starting within two years of approval.
+The Secretary of State will define what constitutes a "major housing scheme".

 Government Spending